kareef928/teiko-project/README.md

 ### Scaling for Larger Data

-For larger-scale deployment with hundreds of projects and thousands of samples:
+For larger-scale deployment with hundreds of projects, thousands of samples, and various types of analytics:

 1. **Database Optimization**
-   - Add indexes on frequently queried columns (project, treatment, response) to avoid scanning every row
+   - Add indexes on frequently queried columns (project, treatment, response) to speed up database searches
    - Implement table partitioning by project or time period for faster queries
    - Consider using PostgreSQL which handles larger datasets better than SQLite